fg-research/website/blog/product/posts/rnn-fx-forecasting.rst

     </p>

     <p>
-    The LSTM network is a type of recurrent neural network (RNN) designed to process and predict sequences of data.
+    LSTMs belong to the class of recurrent neural networks (RNN), which are designed to process and predict sequences of data.
-    Unlike traditional RNNs, which can struggle with long-term dependencies due to issues like vanishing gradients, LSTMs can retain information over longer time intervals.
+    While vanilla RNNs often fail to capture long-term dependencies due to issues like vanishing gradients, LSTMs implement a number of gating mechanisms which allow the network to keep memory of relevant features over long time intervals.
     </p>

     <p>
-    In this post, we will use our Amazon SageMaker implementation of LSTM networks for probabilistic time series forecasting, the <a href="https://fg-research.com/algorithms/time-series-forecasting/index.html#rnn-sagemaker-algorithm" target="_blank"> RNN SageMaker algorithm</a>, for generating one-day-ahead forecasts of the EUR/USD exchange rate using as input a number of technical indicators, similar to <a href="#references">[2]</a>.
+    In this post, we will use our Amazon SageMaker implementation of RNNs for probabilistic time series forecasting, the <a href="https://fg-research.com/algorithms/time-series-forecasting/index.html#rnn-sagemaker-algorithm" target="_blank"> RNN SageMaker algorithm</a>, for generating one-day-ahead forecasts of the EUR/USD exchange rate using as input a number of technical indicators, similar to <a href="#references">[2]</a>.
+    We will implement a relatively simple LSTM model with less than 80k parameters.
     </p>

     <p>